 St Paul’s was searched by police and sniffer dogs, for potential explosives, while anybody using the cathedral up to a fortnight before the wedding were vetted by officers, adding to the eye-watering security cost.

-Charles and Diana’s youngest son Prince Harry’s wedding to American actor Meghan Markle is next on the list of most expensive British royal weddings, costing around £32m in 2018, while their eldest son William and Kate Middleton’s nuptials clocked in at £30m in 2011.
+Charles and Diana’s youngest son Prince Harry’s wedding to Meghan Markle is next on the list of most expensive British royal weddings, costing around £32m in 2018, while their eldest son William and Kate Middleton’s nuptials clocked in at £30m in 2011.

 Princess Diana’s wedding dress

 Diana turned to designer David Emanuel for her wedding dress, and he created it with his then-wife Elizabeth.
 According to the Emanuels at the time, their aim was to create ‘something that was going to go down in history, but also something that Diana loved’.

 The Emanuels had five-months to work on Diana’s wedding dress, which was made from ivory silk taffeta and embroidered with 10,000 mother-of-pearl sequins and pearls.

 Consisting of a fitted bodice and puffed sleeves, Diana’s dress included multiple layers of tulle under the skirt – and her 125-yard veil and 25-foot train were some of the longest in royal history.